Media Monitoring: The Ultimate Guide

 Monitoring can identify:

-• Individuals with social media followings whom you can leverage to gather product feedback, or influence to review or endorse your offering.
-Don’t forget to include micro-influencers in your calculations.
+- Individuals with large social media followings whom you can leverage to gather product feedback, or influence to review or endorse your offering.

 Who should be using media monitoring

-If you work for an organization that has interactions with the public (perhaps as customers, investors, donors, employees, constituents, volunteers, neighbors, anything really) and you care about reputation and public perception, then you need media monitoring.
+If you work for an organization that has interactions with the public (perhaps as customers, investors, donors, employees, constituents, volunteers, neighbors, anything really!) and you care about reputation and public perception, then you need a media monitoring tool in your kit.

 Startups and small- to medium-sized enterprises (SMEs)

-But here’s the thing—how will you collect and leverage this awesome credibility if you aren’t regularly keeping track of every media source that might mention you?
+But here’s the thing – how will you collect and leverage this awesome credibility sauce if you aren’t regularly keeping track of every online publication, newspaper, journal, magazine, and blog that might mention you?

-Not all startups can afford a robust media monitoring service—fair enough.
-There are still some free options available (at least for monitoring online mentions).
+Not all startups can afford a robust media monitoring service; fair enough.
+But even they have some free options available (at least for monitoring online mentions).
+As others have said, “Staying on top of your brand’s image is essential for any growing business…”

 Large businesses

-There are many reasons for large businesses to invest in a robust media monitoring service:
+There are so many reasons for large businesses to invest in a robust media monitoring service:

 Let’s dig into a few examples: